Advanced Manufacturing Realiser

 Additive Manufacturing, Advanced Robotics, Cloud Computing, The Internet, 3D Printing

 At school by

 - Participating in the CADET hands on learning program with Deakin university.
 (See the Deakin website for details of progam)

-- Doing year nine work experience with an employer in engineering
+- Doing a year 10 work experience with an employer in engineering

 - Enrolling in the VET in Schools Certificate II with a school based traineeship where you study part time at TAFE, complete your year 12 and spend one or two days a week with your employer.
 You graduate with year 12, a Certificate 11 in construction, and the equivalent of up to one year of your apprenticeship completed.